OSotoiv/capstone1_recipe_app/README.md

 # Recipe Finder

-Recipe Finder is a web application built using Python and Flask that allows users to search for recipes, save their favorite recipes in a personal cookbook, and even create and share their own recipes.
+Recipe Finder is a web application built using Python and Flask that allows users to search for recipes, save their favorite recipes in a personal cookbook.
+The recipes all come from [spoonacularAPI](https://spoonacular.com/food-api)

 ## Features